Channel Tunnel: International passenger

+In October 2025 the UK Office of Rail and Road announced that they had selected Eurostar's sole competitor for in-Tunnel service to be Virgin Trains Europe, in conjunction with their assessment of capacity at Eurostar's maintenance center.

 Service locomotives

 Diesel locomotives for rescue and shunting work are Eurotunnel Class 0001 and Eurotunnel Class 0031.

 Operation

-The following chart presents the estimated number of passengers and tonnes of freight, respectively, annually transported through the Channel Tunnel since 1994 (M = million).

 Usage and services

 Transport services offered by the tunnel are as follows: